Augustusdoum/Linkedin-Jobs-Parser/README.md

 This bit of code lets you parse through all of Linkedin Job Offers and have the results sent to you by mail (through Gmail API) with a bit of job titles keywords filtering to increase profile fitting accuracy.

+I wrote it to find any new job posted in the sutainable developpment area.

 To use it :

 In the LinkedinJobsParser.py file :